Surface Charge Relaxation Controls the Lifetime of Out-of-Equilibrium Colloidal Crystals: Model and theory

 \subsection{Charge Renormalization and Charge Regulation}

-Originally, Derjaguin, Landau, Verwey, and Overbeek derived a Yukawa-like interaction potential by linearizing the Poisson–Boltzmann (PB) equation, providing a convenient analytical form for describing screened electrostatic interactions between charged colloids\cite{verwey-1948, derjaguin-1993}.
-However, when the electric or surface potential of the colloids become sufficiently large, non-linear effects become significant and the linear approximation breaks down.
-In such regimes, experimental studies have consistently shown that the effective colloid charge, obtained by fitting the interactions to a Yukawa potential, is significantly lower than the bare charge determined through titration, which directly probes the surface chemical groups\cite{palberg-1995, quesadaperez-1999, gisler-1994}.
-In other words, the bare charge overestimates the charge needed in the Yukawa potential to accurately describe phase behavior.
-To resolve this, Alexander \textit{et al.} introduced the concept of charge renormalization, in which the long-range asymptotic decay of the full non-linear PB solution is matched to a Yukawa form with an effective charge \cite{alexander-1984, trizac-2003}.
-This approach captures non-linear screening effects while retaining the analytical simplicity of the Yukawa potential, thereby improving the accuracy of theoretical predictions for colloidal interactions and phase behavior.
+{ Originally, Derjaguin, Landau, Verwey, and Overbeek derived a Yukawa-like interaction potential by linearizing the Poisson–Boltzmann equation and applying the linear superposition approximation, i.e., using single-sphere solutions of the linearized Poisson–Boltzmann (PB) equation to describe the interaction potential between two spheres.
+This provided a convenient analytical form for screened electrostatic interactions between charged colloids.\cite{verwey-1948, derjaguin-1993} } However, when the electric or surface potential of the colloids become sufficiently large, non-linear effects become significant and the linearization of the Poisson-Boltzmann equation and the linear superposition break down.
+In such regimes, experimental studies have consistently shown that the effective colloid charge, obtained by fitting the interactions to a Yukawa potential, is significantly lower than the bare charge determined through titration, which directly probes the surface chemical groups.\cite{palberg-1995, quesadaperez-1999, gisler-1994} In other words, the bare charge overestimates the charge needed in the Yukawa potential to accurately describe phase behavior.
+To resolve this, Alexander \textit{et al.} introduced the concept of charge renormalization, in which the long-range asymptotic decay of the full non-linear PB solution is matched to a Yukawa form with an effective charge.\cite{alexander-1984, trizac-2003} This approach captures non-linear screening effects while retaining the analytical simplicity of the Yukawa potential, thereby improving the accuracy of theoretical predictions for colloidal interactions and phase behavior.